[May 23, 2018 Update]

 Man is a political animal, said Aristotle, an animal whose

-characteristic it is to live in a “polis,” a city-state, in close
+characteristic it is to live in a “polis” (a city-state)--to live in

 association with other human beings.
 There is a tendency for

 people to want to gather together in cities, and a great city attracts

 people like a magnet.
 Why?
 Because that’s where they action